smokeyfeet/smokeyfeet-site/content/registration.md

 * Access to all concept classes
 * Price: **€200**

-_Before you register, please see which [level](/workshop/levels/) suits you best!_

 ### Party Pass

 * Entry to all 5 parties
 * Price: **€85**

-_Single tickets for parties will be sold at the door._
+_If available, we will sell single party tickets at the door._

 ## Process